 The capital of Caracas is doing Christmas right, making the most of a green Christmas by still finding a way to glide rather than walking.

 Venezuelans in this city strap on their rollerblades on Christmas morning each year and take to the streets to skate to mass, as 70% of the population (Metro.co.uk) is Catholic.
 The government actually closes the streets until 8:00 am on Christmas day in order to make sure it’s safe for families to enjoy the holiday tradition together and get to mass without too much difficulty.

-There might be some pretty weird things out there on people’s Christmas trees be it ugly school photos in a holiday frame or baked goods on a string, but the German Christmas Pickle tops the list.
+There might be some pretty weird things out there on people’s Christmas trees and in their home decor around the world, be it ugly school photos in a holiday frame or baked goods on a string, but the German Christmas Pickle tops the list.

 The glass pickle shaped ornament was traditionally hidden last, after the rest of the tree had been decorated.
 On Christmas morning, the child who found the pickle first would either receive an additional present or be the one to open his or her gifts first.
 For adults, being the first to spot the pickle is thought to be good luck.

 23 Weird But We Do It: Braving Black Friday

 Nothing says Happy Holidays like wrestling your neighbour for the last purse on sale.
 Obviously this is not true, but in America the prelude to Christmas is Black Friday.